kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 - Do not defecate or urinate near water sources (at least 200 feet / 60 meters away).

 ## Hypothermia
-Hyperthermia is caused by exposure to cold temperatures, causing the body to lose heat faster than it can produce it.
+Hypothermia is caused by exposure to cold temperatures, causing the body to lose heat faster than it can produce it.

 ### Symptoms
 - Shivering.
 If shivering stops, it is a sign of severe hypothermia.